 prerequisites for the module:

 none

 Recommended prior knowledge: Admission requirements:

 none none

-Frequency: every summer Recommended semester: Minimal Duration of the Module:
+Frequency: every summer requency: every summer Recommended semester:

 semester 1 Semester

 Module Units 1.
-Lectures Energy Efficient Systems Mode of Delivery: Lectures Lecturers: Prof. Dr. Thorsten Staake Language: German/English Frequency: every summer semester 2,00 Weekly Contact Hours Contents: The lecture covers the topics mentioned in "Module EESYS-ES-M", subsection "Contents".
+Lectures Energy Efficient Systems 2,00 Weekly Contact Mode of Delivery: Lectures Hours Lecturers: Prof. Dr. Thorsten Staake Language: German/English Frequency: every summer semester Contents: The lecture covers the topics mentioned in "Module EESYS-ES-M", subsection "Contents".
 It uses traditional lecture elements, discussions, exercises, and group work to support participants in reaching the learning objectives.
 Special emphasis is placed on working on cases and on discussions of studies and scientific publications.
 Methods, tools, and theories are introduced with references to practical challenges and are applied to exemplary problems.
 For selected topics, the lecture relies on flipped classroom elements for which participants need to acquire knowledge in advance (e.g., through reading tasks), which is then critically reflected and extended in the classroom sessions.
-Literature: 2.
-Practicals Energy Efficient Systems Mode of Delivery: Practicals Language: German/English 2,00 Weekly Contact Hours Contents: The first tutorials convey basics in physics and electrical engineering in order to also allow students who did not take related modules to participate in this course.
+Literature: Weiterführende Unterlagen werden in der Veranstaltung bekanntgegeben.
+2. Practicals Energy Efficient Systems 2,00 Weekly Contact Mode of Delivery: Practicals Hours Language: German/English Frequency: every summer semester Contents: The first tutorials convey basics in physics and electrical engineering in order to also allow students who did not take related modules to participate in this course.
 Subsequently, participants apply the methods, tools, and theories conveyed in the lecture to exemplary problems and to new challenges.
 Tutorials include small tasks, case studies, and reviews of scientific publications that are addressed individually or in small teams.
 The tutorials can also cover new content, especially when its immediate application supports the learning process.
 Selected tutorials contain a self- assessment of the learning progress.
 Literature: Reading material will be announced in class.